cloudbongee/groupSiever/README.md

 # groupSiever

-GroupSiever was made to aid myself with finding and counting for me the non-simple groups $2 < |G| < 168$.
+GroupSiever was made to aid myself with finding and counting for me the non-simple groups $2 \leq |G| \leq 168$.

+It is still in progress.
+And the software itself doesn't really have much practical use given you can undermine most computation through lemmas in any practical group theory scenario.

 ## Groups of order $pq$